mathmanican/testing/junk.md

-Adding a new file here.
+Adding a new file.
 I want to test commentary features.
-Just checking.
+Just checking how it works.
-How did it go?
+How did it go with batches?